 Our campsite with open-air fire-pits, wood-burning stoves and an on-site pond is unsuitable for small children.
 We welcome guests with responsible children of 12 years and over but would also advise we do not provide additional entertainment for them.

 April & May is best for the Dawn Chorus.

 Late April–early May sees the arrival of cuckoos, nightingales, and turtle doves.

 Early summer onwards is best for seeing beetles, reptiles and birds in general.

 Early summer onwards is best for seeing beetles and reptiles and listening to the Dawn Chorus, and for seeing birds in general.

-Autumn (October/November) is when the deer rut.
+Mid-end October is the deer rut.